In situ structural biology of human immune defence

 • AI-based volume segmentation and automated particle picking will help to democratize in situ structural biology.

-Aim 2: Delivering In Situ Structural Data
+Aim 2: Structural Data for Antibody Effector Functions

 The second aim is to deliver in situ structural data to explain discrepancies in antibody effector functions with an unknown structural cause.
 This data will be used to perform structure-guided antibody design to further enhance their effector functions for the benefit of human health.